 How to Track Ozempic Side Effects: Why a Structured Log Matters

 Use this guide to learn what to record, how to log daily, and which tools to choose.
 Pepio helps you keep dose history, symptoms, and reminders in one place for clearer records.
-Solutions using Pepio see more organized notes and easier clinician conversations.
+Pepio helps create more organized notes and can make clinician conversations easier.
 Pepio's practical approach focuses on routine organization, not medical advice.
 Learn more about Pepio's approach to organizing side-effect logs as you read on.
-Pepio is for organization and self-tracking only.
-Always follow instructions from your clinician, prescriber, pharmacist, or medication label.

 What Data Should You Record When Tracking Ozempic Side Effects